AVachkov/Control180DegServoWithPotentiometer/README.md

-# Control 180 degrees servomotor with a potentiometer
+# Control positional servomotor with a potentiometer
 A simple program used to control 180 degrees 9g micro servomotor with a potentiometer.

 ## Key project file: